kindo-tk/job_hunter/README.md

-# Job Hunt
+# Job Hunter

-Job Hunt is a web application built using Flask that allows users to search for the latest job listings from <a href="https://www.timesjobs.com/">TimesJobs.com</a> based on their skills.
+Job Hunter is a web application built using Flask that allows users to search for the latest job listings from <a href="https://www.timesjobs.com/">TimesJobs.com</a> based on their skills.

 ## Features